Emily Ratajkowski Rocks Unbuttoned Dress & Bright Bikini Bottoms

 “So sexy,” declared another supporter.

-The sensation also took to the social media platform a week ago to share another update, that time a video of herself clad in a skimpy bikini.
+Emily also took to the social media platform a week ago to share another update, that time it was a video of herself clad in a skimpy bikini.
 She stood in front of a pool with her husband sitting in a lounge chair on the other side.

-Emily danced seductively and turned around at the end to shake her booty.
-Her tiny red snakeskin-print bikini top barely covered her curves and it had extra straps that she wrapped around her midriff.
+She danced seductively and turned around at the end to shake her booty.
+Her tiny red snakeskin-print bikini top barely covered her curves, and it had extra straps that she wrapped around her midriff.